taisei-project/taisei/doc/BUILD.rst

 Linux
 '''''

-On an Ubuntu or Debian-based distro, he following will install the mandatory tools for building Taisei.
+On an Ubuntu or Debian-based distro, the following will install the mandatory tools for building Taisei.

 .. code:: sh